evolutics/zero-downtime-deployments-with-podman/README.md

    This container happens to use Caddy as well, but it can be anything that exposes port 80.

-   Testing with `curl localhost:8080` should now return "Hi from _v0_".
+   Testing with `curl localhost:8080` should now return "Hi from _vA_".

    To see the following update in action, you could keep a test loop running in a separate shell session with